SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

 ======================================

-In this how-to, we will assess and correct changes in probe position across multiple experimental sessions using 'inter-session alignment'.
+In this how-to, we will assess and correct changes in probe position across multiple experimental sessions using `inter-session alignment`.

-This is often valuable chronic-recording experiments, where the goal is to track units across sessions
+This is often valuable for chronic-recording experiments, where the goal is to track units across sessions

 A full tutorial, including details on the many settings for this procedure, can be found `here <TODO: ADD LINK (INTERNAL)>`_.